Let Us Celebrate the Women who are Shaping Architectural Practices Around the World

 firm: 20 metros cuadrados | Montevideo, Uruguay

-Mariana Pereyra was born in Montevideo, Uruguay and is an architect from University De La República (2009).
-In 2011 she formed, together with the architect Javier Tournier, the studio "20 square meters" that specializes in the design of layouts for shows.
-Her work involves the production of events, assembly schedules, design of technical solutions and design of stages, backstages and dressing rooms, among other tasks.
+Mariana: "I was born in Montevideo, Uruguay and am an architect from University De La República (2009).
+In 2011 I formed, together with the architect Javier Tournier, the studio "20 square meters" that specializes in the design of layouts for shows.
+My work involves the production of events, assembly schedules, design of technical solutions and design of stages, backstages and dressing rooms, among other tasks."

 10. Marina Panzoldo Canhadas